giuseppemorelli/magerun-addons/README.md

 ### Create Dummy Categories ###

-(experimental).
 Create dummy categories with all default vanilla magento or your custom values.

 **Interactive mode** or via **shell arguments** or mixed.